firefly-oss/core-banking-payment-hub/README.md

 #### DTOs (Data Transfer Objects)

-DTOs are used to transfer data between the different layers of the application:
+DTOs are used to transfer data between the different layers of the application.
+The Payment Hub includes several categories of DTOs:

+- **Request DTOs**:
-- Request DTOs (e.g., `SepaPaymentRequestDTO`, `SwiftPaymentRequestDTO`)
+  - Payment Request DTOs (e.g., `SepaPaymentRequestDTO`, `SwiftPaymentRequestDTO`)
+  - Cancellation Request DTOs (e.g., `SepaCancellationRequestDTO`, `SwiftCancellationRequestDTO`)
-- Result DTOs (e.g., `PaymentExecutionResultDTO`, `PaymentSimulationResultDTO`)
+  - Schedule Request DTOs (e.g., `PaymentScheduleRequestDTO`)

+- **Result DTOs**:
+  - `PaymentSimulationResultDTO` - Results of payment or cancellation simulation
+  - `PaymentExecutionResultDTO` - Results of payment execution
+  - `PaymentCancellationResultDTO` - Results of payment cancellation
+  - `PaymentScheduleResultDTO` - Results of payment scheduling

+- **Authentication DTOs**:
-- Authentication DTOs (e.g., `ScaDTO`, `ScaResultDTO`) for Strong Customer Authentication
+  - `ScaDTO` - Strong Customer Authentication information
+  - `ScaResultDTO` - Results of SCA verification

+- **Common DTOs**:
+  - Account DTOs (e.g., `IbanAccountDTO`, `UkAccountDTO`, `AbaAccountDTO`)
+  - Party DTOs (e.g., `PartyDTO`, `FinancialInstitutionDTO`)
+  - Reference DTOs (e.g., `PaymentReferenceDTO`)

-All DTOs use Lombok annotations (`@Data`, `@Builder`, etc.) for clean, concise code.
+All DTOs use Lombok annotations (`@Data`, `@Builder`, etc.) for clean, concise code and include comprehensive validation annotations and Swagger documentation.

 #### Controllers

-REST controllers expose the payment operations as HTTP endpoints:
+REST controllers expose the payment operations as HTTP endpoints.
+Each controller provides a comprehensive set of operations:

+- **Simulation** (`/simulate`) - Validates the payment without execution and triggers SCA if needed
+- **Execution** (`/execute`) - Processes the actual payment with SCA verification
+- **Cancellation Simulation** (`/cancel/simulate`) - Validates cancellation feasibility and triggers SCA if needed
+- **Cancellation** (`/cancel`) - Processes the actual cancellation with SCA verification
+- **Scheduling** (`/schedule`) - Schedules a payment for future execution

+The Payment Hub includes the following controllers:

-- `SepaPaymentController` - Endpoints for SEPA payments
+- `SepaPaymentController` - Endpoints for SEPA payments (SCT, SCT Inst, SDD)
-- `SwiftPaymentController` - Endpoints for SWIFT payments
+- `SwiftPaymentController` - Endpoints for SWIFT payments (MT103, MT202, PACS.008)
-- `AchPaymentController` - Endpoints for ACH payments (with ABA routing support)
+- `AchPaymentController` - Endpoints for ACH payments with ABA routing support
 - `UkPaymentController` - Endpoints for UK payments (FPS, BACS, CHAPS)
 - `EuropeanPaymentController` - Endpoints for European payments (TARGET2, TIPS, EBA STEP2)
 - `InternalTransferController` - Endpoints for internal transfers

-Each controller is annotated with OpenAPI/Swagger annotations for comprehensive API documentation.
+Each controller is annotated with comprehensive OpenAPI/Swagger annotations that provide detailed information about:
+- The payment type and its characteristics
+- The specific process steps for each operation
+- Required and optional fields
+- Expected responses and error conditions
+- SCA requirements and handling

 ### Provider Registry